shahyadk-bu/RVFL_Research/README.md

 This file contains Shahyad Khamneis current code in his investigations of RVFL networks while advised by Professor Konstantinos Spiliopoulos at Boston University.
 The file marked RVFL_Trained contains a set of scripts written to create and run RVFL models using SGD.

+Please note that the code is based on the code at https://github.com/kspiliopoulos/NENN_Deep for scaling standard neural networks.
+This code modifys their code to work for RVFL Neural Networks.